y-adit/school-payment-app/README.md

-Perfect idea 🚀 — having a solid **README** with API docs will make your repo professional and super clear for anyone reviewing it.

-Here’s a ready-made README.md draft you can paste into your GitHub repo.
-I’ve written it in a **comprehensive API documentation style**, covering all the backend endpoints we’ve discussed:

----

-markdown
 # 🎓 School Payment API

 A Node.js + Express + MongoDB backend for managing **school fee payments**, with JWT authentication, integration with a payment gateway, and webhook handling.